You can apply online at any time of the year - it’s quick and easy. You can:

 Please note you will need to allow time for your application to be processed if you want to sit exams at the next available session.

-Paper-based exams are still available in soem markets which can be taken in June or December.
+Paper-based exams are still available in some markets, and can be taken in June or December.
 However, computer-based exams (CBEs) are available for the first seven exam papers at the Foundation level (but not for the specialist papers).
 You can sit these at any time of the year.
 Simply find a CBE centre and pay them directly for the exams you wish to sit.

 You can take computer-based exams at any time but you will need to make sure that you are registered as a student and that you have your student registration number with you on the day.
 Please allow at least six weeks for your form to be processed and to be given your student number.

-To register with the local Joint Exam Scheme partner as well as ACCA, please apply online.
-Or you can complete a form from your local Joint Exam Scheme office.
-You may need to pay another fee to register with the relevant Joint Exam Scheme partner - please contact them for details.
+To register with the relevant Joint Examination Scheme partner as well as with ACCA, please apply online or complete a Joint Examination Scheme registration form.
+You can get this from your local Joint Exam Scheme office.

 You will need to pay an initial registration fee when you apply.
 You will also need to pay an annual subscription fee by 1 January each year to keep your student status active.